NorESMhub/noresm2cmor/README.md

 **************************************************************************************************

-** This verion is now under development for CMIP7, and the following documentation is out-dated **
+**This version is now under development for CMIP7, and the following documentation is out-dated**

 **************************************************************************************************